-Once you click on the Arrow, a new window called Connection Browser will be opened as shown below.
+Once you click on the Arrow, a new window called Connection Browser opens.
 Since we are using the SQL as our source database, we are selecting the Microsoft SQL Server as the Select Type

 Next, we are selecting the already created connection i.e, AdventureWorksDW

-TIP: If you want to create new connection then, you can use the New button to create one.
+TIP: If you want to create a new connection, use the New button to create one.

-For this example, we are using the SQL database as the destination so, we selected the Microsoft SQL Server as the Select Type and Informatica target as the Destination database name
+For this example, we are using the database as the destination so, we selected the Microsoft SQL Server as the Select Type and target as the Destination database name

-Write backward Compatible Session Log File: If you check mark this option then, informatica will generate the session file in text format so that we can review it later otherwise, it will generate only binary format.
+Write backward Compatible Session Log File: If you checkmark this, Informatica generates the session file in text format so we can review it later.
+Otherwise, it generates in a binary format only.

 Within the Config Object, we have to configure the Log options and Error handling.
-Although we have many properties, we are discussing and configuring the most common properties within this window.
+Here, we are considering and configuring the most common properties within this window.

 - Save Session log for these runs: Please specify the integer number here.
-For example, if you specify 3 then last three sessions will be saved to our session log file
+For instance, if you specify 3, the last three sessions saved to our session log file

-- Stop on Errors: Please specify, how many errors you want to tolerate.
-For example, if you specify 3 then the session will run until it encounter three errors.
+- Stop on Errors: How many errors you want to allow.
+For instance, if we specify 3, the session runs until it encounters three errors.

-Within the mappings tab, we have to configure the Source, target Connections and some common properties.
-First, let us configure the source connections by clicking on the Dimproducts source present in the Sources folder.
+Within the mappings tab, configure the Source, target Connections, and some general properties.
+First, let us set the source connections by clicking on the Dimproducts Source present in the Sources folder.

-With in the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-This window will help you to configure the source connections (creating new, modifying etc).
-Here, we are using the Connection variable that we created in our previous step i.e., $ Source
+Within the Connections, select the Arrow beside the relational type to open the Relational Connection Browser.
+This window helps to configure the source connections (creating, modifying).
+Here, we used the Connection variable we created in our earlier step, i.e., $ Source

 Now, let us configure the target connections by clicking on the Target_Dimproducts present in the Targets folder.

-With in the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-Here, we are using the Connection variable that we created in our previous step i.e., $Target
+Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser.
+Here, we are using the Connection variable that we created in our earlier step, i.e., $Target

-Within the Target properties, we have to configure two common properties and they are:
+Within the Target properties, configure two common properties, and they are:

-- Target Load Type: If your target table has indexes then use the Normal type otherwise, Bulk type.
-Remember, bulk type will insert the data faster than Normal but it does not work on indexed tables.
+- Target Load Type: If the target table has indexes, use the Normal-type otherwise, Bulk type.
+The bulk type inserts the data faster than Normal, but it does not support indexed tables.

-- Truncate target table option: By check marking this option will truncate the existing data from the destination table.
-This will help us to insert fresh data for every successful run.
+- Truncate target table option: It truncates the data from the destination table.
+It helps us to insert fresh data for every successful run.

-Once you finished creating the session task, we have to Validate the task before using it.
-In order to do so, Please navigate to Tasks Menu and select the Validate option as shown below.
+Once you completed creating the session task, we have to Verify the task before using it.
+For this, navigate to Tasks Menu and select the Validate option.

-From the below screenshot you can observe that, Our Reusable session in informatica is a valid one.
+From the below image, see our Reusable session in Informatica is a valid one.